cyberspectrum/contao-toolbox/README.md

 # Download new translation strings from transifex.
 user@host:~/some/project$ ctb.phar download-transifex -m translated

-# Finally convert all received xlf files back to php files in their corresponding location.
+# Convert all received xlf files back to php files in their corresponding location.
 user@host:~/some/project$ ctb.phar from-xliff

+# Finally clean up the ".tx" folder
+user@host:~/some/project$ ctb.phar cleanup-tx
 ```